fahmidur/systools/README.md

 Set or get the backlight value via sysfs.

-**Usage Case**: You just installed minimalistic linux distribution, you do not have X installed, and your screen is too bright or too dark.
+**Use Case**: You just installed minimalistic linux distribution, you do not have X installed, and your screen is too bright or too dark.
 Known only to work on my dell XPS.
 Use at your own discretion.

-## netfirstport
+## cpp\_debug\_undefined\_ref

+Typical usage when used with makefile:
 ```
-Usage: netfirstport <port_beg> <port_end>
+$ make 2>&1 | cpp_debug_undefined_ref
 ```

-Give me the first unused port in the specified port range.

-**Use Case**: You want to run some local server, you prefer some port range, but you're okay with some of those ports being taken.
-Written in Perl.
-This parses the output of netstat and gives you the first unused tcp port in the range provided.
+This is a simple script, it greps all the undefined references and sticks them into a Set.
+At the end you get a summary of all the undefined references.

+**Use Case**: You're trying to compile some large project and you do not really understand what the dependencies.
+You can't find the documentation.
+You run make, you see a giant wall of undefined references.
+Something is missing, but its hard to see exactly what.
+You simply pipe the output to this script, and you see that it's mostly openssl functions that are undefined, you link openssl, and now things are working.